rsdoiel/antenna/pacific.md

 ---

-## MDA identifies 16 sites for Guam missile defense system
+## Project sites for Guam missile defense system narrowed down to 16; Prep work set to begin in 2025

 date: 2024-10-25, from: Pacific Island Times

-Draft Environmental Statement released By Pacific Island Times News Staff The Missile Defense Agency has narrowed down the site selection...
+Construction work to require 400 workers each year By Jayvee Vallejera   A plan to put up a missile defense system on Guam that will...

 <br>